openstack/openstack-manuals/doc/doc-contrib-guide/source/docs-review.rst

 Try not to merge a patch too quickly, even if it strictly has the correct number of votes.
 Allowing a patch to sit for a couple of days is generally helpful, in order to ensure enough people have seen the change.
-It can also be valuable to add speciality team leads or other subject matter experts to patches where you feel more specialized knowledge is required to make a good decision.
+It can also be valuable to add team leads or other subject matter experts to patches where you feel more specialized knowledge is required to make a good decision.

 A note on review rigor: There are very few guidelines about what a good patch looks like, but the general approach is that if it's technically accurate and